Sesame oil: Manufacturing

 Sesame seeds are protected by a capsule which bursts only when the seeds are completely ripe, a process called dehiscence.
 The dehiscence time tends to vary, so farmers cut plants by hand and place them together in an upright position to continue ripening, until all the capsules have opened.

-Tanzania remains the largest producer of sesame oil and also dominates the global consumption of this product.
-The African and Asian regions constitute the fastest-developing sesame oil markets.
-The steady growth in demand being observed here is in line with rising household income and urbanization, as well as an increase in the use of sesame oil for food products and Asian dishes.

 While some manufacturers will further refine sesame oil through solvent extraction, neutralization, and bleaching in order to improve its cosmetic aspects, sesame oil derived from quality seeds already possesses a pleasant taste and does not require further purification before it can be consumed.
 Many consumers prefer unrefined sesame oil due to their belief that the refining process removes important nutrients.
 Flavor, traditionally an important attribute, was best in oils produced from mild crushing.